-- 1. Prior to certificate approval of this specific design plan (SDP), the applicant shall provide the specified information or make the following revisions to the plans: - a.
+1. Prior to certificate approval of this specific design plan (SDP), the applicant shall provide the specified information or make the following revisions to the plans:

+- a.
 Update and correct the density chart for tracking purposes, to demonstrate full conformance with the previously approved comprehensive design plan (CDP), preliminary plans of subdivision, and SDPs for the overall site, in accordance with Condition 12 of CDP-0501. - b.
 Revise the plans and notes to reflect the most current approved lot layout under SDP-1302, as amended, with the designation of highly visible lots, subject to the review and approval of the Urban Design Section, as designee of the Planning Board. - c.
-Revise the architecture, as necessary, to incorporate reverse gables or dormers on the roofs, in order to meet the minimum features in groups, as conditioned below.

-- d.
+Revise the architecture, as necessary, to clearly label side elevations for highly visible lots. - d.
 Provide the dimensions of all townhouse driveways and a note regarding driveway material on the site plan, in conformance with Sections 27-558(a) and 27-554 of the Zoning Ordinance, respectively. - e.
 Include a brick/masonry front façade tracking chart for the single-family attached lots on the plan set. - f.
-Revise the rear-load garage doors to match the design of the front-load garage doors in terms of paneling and windows. - 2.
-Sixty percent of the single-family attached homes shall feature a full brick or other masonry front façade. - 3.
+Revise the garage doors to have a carriage-style appearance, or other similar decorative style. - 2.
+Sixty percent of the single-family attached homes shall feature a full brick or other masonry front facade. - 3.
 No two units directly adjacent to or across the street from each other may have identical front elevations. - 4.
 The following number of dwelling units in any horizontal, continuous, or attached group of townhouse dwellings shall have a roof feature containing either a reverse gable and/or dormer window(s): - a.
 Four dwelling units in any building group containing five or six units; or - b.
 Three dwelling units in any building group containing four units; or - c.
 Two dwelling units in any building group containing three units. - 5.
 All architecture shall incorporate a minimum of two standard architectural features, such as windows, doors, or fireplace chimneys, arranged in a reasonably balanced design, on all side elevations, and a minimum of three such features and full brick or masonry material on all highly visible side elevations. - 6.
 Prior to approval of any residential building permits, a certification by a professional engineer with competency in acoustical analysis shall be placed on the building plans stating that building shells of structures have been designed to reduce interior noise level to 45 dBA Ldn or less.

-ITEM: 6
+ITEM: 7

-CASE: SDP-1302-06
+CASE: SDP-1302-07

-PARKSIDE SECTION 5 & 6 MID-ATLANTIC BUILDERS ARCHITECTURE
+PARKSIDE SECTION 5 & 6 HAVERFORD HOMES ARCHITECTURE